Ma-Yier/RatGene/README.md

 ```
 test1
 ```
-And the results will be save as `results_test1.mat` and be printed as:
+And the results will be save in `results_test1.mat` and be printed as:
 ```
 The TMGR is: 0.9662 mmol/gDW/h
 continue to RatGene...